How Long After Settlement Do I Get My Money?

 how long after settlement do i get my money

 When you are injured from an accident, your expenses can add up, especially if you are out of work while recovering from your injuries.
-After months of legal negotiations, you’re relieved to reach a resolution and ready to apply your settlement to those bills immediately.
+After months of legal negotiations, you’re relieved to resolve and ready to apply your settlement to those bills immediately.

-While there is a light at the end of the tunnel, there are still a few more steps before you receive your settlement check.
+While there is a light at the end of the tunnel, a few more steps remain before you receive your settlement check.
 So, how long after the settlement do you get the money?
-Understanding the process can help you track your settlement and know when you can expect your payment to arrive.
+Understanding the process can help you track your settlement and know when to expect your payment to arrive.

 How Can a Personal Injury Case Reach a Settlement?